ITU-DevOps-Team/ITU-DevOps/CONTRIBUTE.md

 3. COMMITS: Then a commit message for that branch would be "Issue 1: This is why the cat shouldn't sit on my keyboard."

 ## Who is responsible for integrating/reviewing contributions?
+RELEASES
+??

+FEATURE BRANCHES
 Then we push our feature/bug to the remote and create a pull request with a short but elaborate description of the content of the PR.
 One/two team members are added as reviewers, they have to leave comments and when they are ready they approve.
 When a PR has been approved anyone can merge it into the development branch.
+When a feature PR is approved and the branch is merged, the branch is deleted.